What is wheat germ and where can I find it?

-Wheat germ is added to some granolas, cereals, and cornbread, and is also available raw.
+Wheat germ is added to some granolas, cereals, and cornbread, and it’s also available raw.
 It is a popular topping for fruit pies, yogurt, ice cream, and hot or cold cereal.
-It can be a healthier alternative for breadcrumbs in meatballs, meatloaf, and breading for meats.
+It can be a healthier alternative to breadcrumbs in meatballs, meatloaf, and breading for meats.

 Wheat germ is also available in liquid and gelcap form.
 It can be used as a food additive or as a nutritional supplement.

 Wheat germ has excellent nutritional value as a food supplement, experts say.
-It’s an excellent source of vegetable proteins, along with fiber and healthy fats.
+It’s a great source of vegetable proteins, along with fiber and healthy fats.
 It’s also a good source of magnesium, zinc, thiamin, folate, potassium, and phosphorus.

-Wheat germ is also high in vitamin E, an essential nutrient with antioxidant properties.
-Antioxidants are believed to decrease free radicals in the body, and research suggests natural sources of antioxidants are best in preventing disease.
+Wheat germ is high in vitamin E, an essential nutrient with antioxidant properties.
+Antioxidants are believed to decrease free radicals in the body, and research suggests natural sources of antioxidants are best for preventing disease.

 Some suggest that wheat germ can aid in boosting your immunity and help to keep your heart and cardiovascular system healthy.
-The U.S. Centers for Disease Control and Prevention (CDC) recommends that half of a person’s daily carbohydrate intake come from whole grains, natural sources of wheat germ.
-Research suggests that whole grains can reduce the risk of heart disease and help you keep a healthy weight.
+Research suggests that whole grains can reduce the risk of heart disease and help you maintain a healthy weight.